 Leica M Typ 240 vs Sony A7R III

 The Leica M (Typ 240) and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in September 2012 and October 2017.
-The M Typ 240 is a fixed lens compact, while the A7R III is a rangefinder-style mirrorless.
+The M Typ 240 is a rangefinder-style mirrorless, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Sony provides 42.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M (Typ 240) and the Sony Alpha A7R III?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.